DHTMLX/docs-todolist/docs/api/rest_api/routes/put_routes/put_tasks.md

 You can find another example of the task object in the [**tasks**](/api/configs/tasks_config/) section.

-To update multiple tasks with one request, you should add an array of tasks objects with necessary changes to the **batch** object in the request body.<br> In this case the task ID in the request line is also mandatory with all task parameters that precede the **batch** object in the request body.
+To update multiple tasks with one request, you should add an array of tasks objects with necessary changes to the **batch** object in the request body.<br /> In this case the task ID in the request line is also mandatory with all task parameters that precede the **batch** object in the request body.

 Example: